ChaceN89/Portfolio-ChaceNielson/README.md

 Welcome to the repository for Chace Nielson's portfolio.
 This site showcases my skills, work experience, projects, and more.
 The application has been migrated to **React + Vite** for improved performance and development efficiency.

+This is the version 2 application - there is a newer version in the master branch of this project

 ---

 ## Table of Contents